AgnosticUI/agnosticui/PUBLISHING.md

 ## Publishing

-We prefer to keep bumps at the patch or minor level until a more major bump has been agreed upon, but generally try to follow [semvar](https://semver.org/#summary) major.minor.patch rules.
+We'd prefer individual conributors keep version bumps at the patch or minor level so maintainers can coordinate major version bumps with releases and documentation deployments.

+Otherwise, we generally follow the [semvar](https://semver.org/#summary) major.minor.patch rules.

 ## Documentation site